GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/commands/index.md

     - To use the Control key on macOS, replace `Ctrl` with `MacCtrl` when defining the `"mac"` shortcut.

-    - Including `MacCtrl` in other shortcuts will cause the extension to be uninstallable.
+    - Using `MacCtrl` in the combination for another platform will cause a validation error and prevent the extension from being installed.

 - `Shift` is an optional modifier on all platforms.